Alamogordo, New Mexico: Media

 and Communiqué, a blog with city news.

 One television station, KVBA-LD, broadcasts from Alamogordo.
 It has a religious format, and a weekly local news magazine broadcast Thursday through Saturday.

 Cable television service is provided by Baja Broadband.

 There are two commercial radio broadcast companies, WP Broadcasting and Burt Broadcasting; each operates several stations in several formats.

 There are two "listener-supported" radio stations that do not carry advertising but depend on sponsorships and donations.
 KLAG has a gospel music radio format and some live coverage of local events, including many remote broadcasts from civic events.

 KALH-LP is a low-power FM station that carries a variety radio format, network news on the hour, and local news on some hours.

 Neither station is an NPR affiliate.
 The local NPR outlet is KRWG-FM in Las Cruces, which reaches Alamogordo through a local relay transmitter.

 Several major motion pictures were filmed in or near Alamogordo.
 The 2007 film Transformers was shot primarily at White Sands Missile Range, with additional filming at Holloman Air Force Base, both in the Alamogordo area.

 Its 2009 sequel Transformers: Revenge of the Fallen also prominently featured these two military bases.

 The 2009 film Year One was shot partly at White Sands National Monument, near Alamogordo.

 Alamogordo was one of the fourteen cities profiled in the 2005 documentary 14 Days in America.

 The Otero County Film Office maintains a list of films shot partly or wholly in Alamogordo and Otero County.

 In May 2013, Alamogordo's City Commission approved a deal for Canada-based film production company Fuel Industries to excavate the Atari landfill site.
-Fuel Entertainment partnered with Xbox Entertainment Studios and Lightbox to make a documentary about the 1983 massive game burial of Atari games, said to be one of the gaming culture's greatest urban legends.
+Fuel Entertainment partnered with Xbox Entertainment Studios and Lightbox to make a documentary about the massive 1983 Atari video game burial, said to be one of the gaming culture's greatest urban legends.
 On April 26, 2014, video game archaeologists began sifting through years of trash from the old Alamogordo landfill.
 The first batch of E.T. games was discovered after about three hours of digging, and hundreds more were found in the mounds of trash and dirt scooped by a backhoe.
 In the deal between the City of Alamogordo and Fuel Entertainment regarding the excavation, Fuel Entertainment was to be given 250 games or 10 percent of what was found.

+Cathryn Alpert's 1995 novel Rocket City takes place in and around Alamogordo.